 Examples of rating scale questions:

-- On a scale of 1 to 10, how would you rate our products?
+- On a scale of 0 to 10, how would you rate your last customer support interaction with us?
+(0=terrible, 10=amazing)

-- How likely are you to recommend our company to a friend or colleague?
+- How likely are you to recommend our company to a friend or colleague on a scale of 1 to 5?
+1=very unlikely, 5=very likely

-Likert scale questions can either be unipolar or bipolar.
-Unipolar scales center on the presence or absence of a quality.
+These questions can either be unipolar or bipolar.
+Unipolar scales center on the presence or absence of quality.
 Moreover, they don’t have a natural midpoint.
 For example, a unipolar satisfaction scale may have the following options: extremely satisfied, very satisfied, moderately satisfied, slightly satisfied, and not satisfied.

 - How satisfied are you after using our products?
 (Choices: Very Satisfied, Moderately Satisfied, Neutral, Slightly Unsatisfied, and Very Unsatisfied)